Skip to Content

 What is the global impact of the recent U.S. foreign-policy posture of aggression?

-A multidisciplinary panel of U-M experts on Africa, East Asia, Eurasia, and Latin America offers regional and inter-regional perspectives on what is being dismantled and reordered in international relations, and what our shared world might look like in the future, near and far.
+A multidisciplinary roundtable of U-M experts on Africa, East Asia, Eurasia, and Latin America offers regional and inter-regional perspectives on what is being dismantled and reordered in international relations, and what our shared world might look like in the future, near and far.

 Panelists: